nath1295/LLMFlex/docs/markdown/llmflex/VectorDBs/base_vectordb.md

         embeddings (Type[BaseEmbeddingsToolkit]): Embeddings toolkit to use.
         name (Optional[str], optional): Name of the vector database.
 Will be used as the directory base name of the vector database in vectordb_dir.
 If None is given, the vector database will not be saved.
 Defaults to None. vectordb_dir (Optional[str], optional): Directory where the vector databases live.
 If None is given, the default_vectordb_dir will be used.
+Defaults to None. text_splitter (Optional[Type[BaseTextSplitter]], optional): Default text splitter for the vecetor database.
+If None is given, the embeddings toolkit text splitter will be used.
 Defaults to None.

     ### Ancestors (in MRO)